-The source IP address of a monitoring stream is that of the associated V4X SFP+ port and is defined in the section "IP IO Configuration" on page 239.
+The source IP address of a monitoring stream is that of the associated V4X SFP+ port and is defined in the section "IP IO Configuration" on page 306.

 Description IP address to which the monitoring streams of the input streams are sent.
-Both unicast and multicast IP addresses are supported.
+Multicast and unicast IP addresses are supported.
 Values This must be a valid IP address of the format XXX.XXX.XXX where XXX is a number in the range [0-255].